pyblosxom/pyblosxom/README.rst

   configuration variables.
 * The `website <http://pyblosxom.bluesock.org/>`_ maintains a plugin registry for plugins submitted by people like you.
-* For more information on using plugins, see :ref:`using-plugins` (``docs/plugins.rst`` if you're looking at the source).
+* For more information on using plugins, see Plugins in the manual (``docs/plugins.rst`` if you're looking at the source).
-* For more information on writing plugins see :ref:`writing-plugins` (``docs/dev_writing_plugins.rst`` if you're looking at the source).
+* For more information on writing plugins see Writing Plugins (``docs/dev_writing_plugins.rst`` if you're looking at the source).